Celebrity chef charged with intoxicated driving

 SOUTHAMPTON, New York (AP) — Celebrity chef Todd English, who has opened restaurants around the U.S. and written multiple cookbooks, was arrested Sunday on a charge of driving while intoxicated, authorities said.

-Police in Southampton, New York, said English was arrested Sunday morning on a county road on Long Island.
+Police said English was arrested Sunday morning on a county road in Southampton on suburban Long Island.
 He made a court appearance later in the day, and authorities said he posted $1,500 bail.

 English has written several cookbooks and has been honored by the James Beard Foundation for excellence and achievement in cuisine.

 In September 2009, his former fiancee was charged with assault, and authorities accused her of hitting him with a metal wrist watch, leaving him needing multiple stitches.
 The couple had been scheduled to get married, but English called the wedding off.

 A judge in January 2010 closed the case without prison or probation based on her going through anger management and performing community service.